Brian Cox – Por Que Precisamos Dos Exploradores

 and to preserve and cherish the pale blue dot,

-e para preservar e valorizar o ponto azul claro,
+e de preservar e valorizar o pálido ponto azul,

 the only home we've ever known."